ucgmsim/nzgmdb/wiki/Process-Records.md

 # Process

+The following is done for every mseed file in the waveforms / mseed folder:

-A quick check is done that there is all 3 components (This was a previous bug but should be fixed, will observe)
+A quick check is done that there is all 3 components (This was a previous bug which should be fixed, will observe)

-Initial pre_processing (Same as whats written in SNR) is then performed and processing is skipped if the Inventory failed to fetch or failed to remove sensitivity
+Initial pre_processing (Same as what is written in Calculate-SNR) is then performed and processing is skipped if the Inventory failed to fetch or failed to remove sensitivity

 fmax and fmin values are then extracted from the gmc and fmax dataframes For fmin the max fmin_mean value is taken (max across all 3 components)